US STOCKS-Wall Street closes higher as inflation data supports Fed bets

 Growth and technology stocks have been staging a comeback this week, with investors watching a variety of metrics to decide whether to buy the rally or brace for more declines.

-Also on the watchlist for this week is the unofficial kick-off of the fourth quarter earnings season with JPMorgan Chase & Co JPM.N, Citigroup Inc C.N and Morgan Stanley MS.N due to report their results on Friday.
+Also on the watchlist for this week is the unofficial kick-off of the fourth quarter earnings season with JPMorgan Chase & Co , Citigroup Inc and Morgan Stanley due to report their results on Friday.

-"Earnings may exceed expectations and that is what is keeping investors active despite knowing that the Fed is going to start tightening in the next several months," said Eric Schiffer, chief executive officer of California-based private equity firm Patriarch Organization.
+The Dow's biggest drag for the day was Goldman Sachs , which fell 3% and Morgan Stanley fell 2.7% on the day as their smaller rival Jefferies fell 9% after it missed quarterly earnings expectations.

-"You'll also see less commentary on earnings calls referencing supply chain constraints this season."
+Both Goldman and Morgan Stanley, like Jefferies depend heavily on their capital markets business.
+Both Morgan Stanley and Goldman were also in the top five biggest drags on the S&P 500 on the day.
+However, the broader banking sector, which includes more traditional lenders, rose 0.3% on Wednesday.

-The healthcare index .SPXHC, was weighed down by shares of drugmaker Eli Lilly LLY.N and Biogen BIIB.O throughout the day.
+The healthcare index , was weighed down by shares of drugmaker Eli Lilly , which closed down 2.4% and was the biggest single weight on the S&P, and Biogen , which lost 6.7%.

 The U.S. government Medicare program said that while it plans to cover Biogen's Aduhelm Alzheimer treatment it will require patients to be enrolled in a clinical trial, limiting access to the medication.
 This could also impact Eli Lilly, which is developing similar drugs.